sdpython/sdpython.github.io/doc/onnx-diagnostic/dev/_sources/auto_examples/plot_export_with_dynamic_cache.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 199-200
+GENERATED FROM PYTHON SOURCE LINES 83-84

-And the first set of inputs looks like:
+And the second set of inputs looks like:

 ..
-GENERATED FROM PYTHON SOURCE LINES 200-202
+GENERATED FROM PYTHON SOURCE LINES 84-86

 .. code-block:: Python

-    print(string_type(inputs[0], with_shape=True))
+    print(string_type(inputs[1], with_shape=True))